Learn how to best resolve clogging issues by following the head recovery process.

 Once the lines have been completely flushed with cleaner, perform a strong head clean and a nozzle check.
 You will want to see the full outline of the cleaner without any visible white ink.
 Repeat this process up to three times to see if the nozzles improve.
 Continue as needed if there are improvements.
 If you are able to fully recover, you can refill with white ink at this point.

-If you still have not recovered your nozzles, you will need to apply the "wet cap" method.
+If you still have not recovered your nozzles, you will need to utilize the Nozzle Strong Maintenance feature, added in 1.41.0.
+This will require a carriage cap and cleaning fluid.

 Step Five - Contact Technical Support